Seven Steps of the Spanish Translation Process

 Step 2:Reading the Source Text:

 Spanish translators must read the source text more than once.
-They must be sure that they comprehend the text in its entirety and not in patches.
-They should be in frequent touch with the author of the source text or the client to clear their doubts and to ascertain their requirements.
+They must be sure they comprehend the text entirely and not in patches.
+They should be in frequent touch with the author of the source text or the client to clear their doubts and ascertain their requirements.
 Repeated readings of the source text should allow translators to arrive at its true meaning and form an idea of the style.
-It should draw translators´ attention to special features of the source text, and the range of idioms, metaphors, proverbs and allusions that the author may have employed.
+It should draw translators´ attention to special features of the source text and the range of idioms, metaphors, proverbs, and allusions that the author may have employed.

 If the text is simple and straightforward, then translators are spared the pains of additional research.
 Otherwise they might have to do some background reading; they may have to study recent publications on the subject in the source language, the target language as well as in translation; they must examine already existing translations of similar subject matter; they must look up the meanings of unfamiliar words, idioms and proverbs.

 If confronted with difficulties in comprehension, translators should re-write in their words the parts that are difficult to understand.
 The same approach must be employed in the case of similes and metaphors.
 If any part of the source text needs amplification, this too needs to be carried out at this stage.
 But all the re-writing must be done in the source language.
 Re-writing will ensure that translators have understood the true meaning of the text.

 Step 5:The First Draft:

 While making the first draft in Spanish translation, translators must work with units of meaning that make sense.
 A unit of meaning may be a phrase or a sentence or even a paragraph.
 But it is never a chapter in its entirety.
 At this stage, translators should aim for accuracy and not elegance of expression.
 Once the first draft is completed, translators should work on the title.